top of page

 Education

-Providing school supplies to children in the Philippines helps ensure they have the tools they need to learn, potentially increasing their chances of staying in school and succeeding academically, while also addressing economic hardship that can force children to prioritize work over education.
+Providing school supplies to children in the Philippines helps ensure they have the essential tools needed to learn, increasing their ability to participate fully in school, stay enrolled, and succeed academically.
+It also helps address the economic pressures that can force many children to prioritize work over education.

-When children have the necessary tools, they are more likely to succeed academically and develop their full potential.
+When children are properly equipped, they are more likely to perform better academically, build confidence, and develop their full potential in and outside the classroom.

-Education is a powerful tool for breaking the cycle of poverty, and providing school supplies can help ensure that children have the opportunity to learn and improve their future prospects.
+Ultimately, access to education is one of the most powerful tools for breaking the cycle of poverty.
+Providing school supplies helps remove a key barrier, giving children a stronger opportunity to learn, grow, and improve their future prospects.

 Child receiving nutritious meal